aruld/backbone-java-cellar/README.md

     Locate cellar.properties and make sure the JDBC connection string matches your database configuration

+    Or, you can run using in-memory datastore by uncommenting <script src="js/memorystore.js"></script> in index.html.

     Import the Web Project in Intellij.

     Run the project using mvn jetty:run.